NEW Introducing AI product questions Learn more

 Deployment

-Three Ways to Deploy Zipchat for Your Team
+Three ways to deploy Zipchat for your team

-Slack Command
+Slack command

-Best for: Teams doing deep research or onboarding walkthroughs.
+Best for: deep research or onboarding walkthroughs.

-Website and Product Embed
+Website and product embed

-Best for: Teams with internal portals or developer documentation sites.
+Best for: teams with internal portals.

 The cost of not solving this